Mandatory retirement age upped to 96

-MADRID, Spain -- As a result of talks here between the Federation of Commercial Aviation Pilots (FCAP) and the International Commercial Airline Association (ICAA), an agreement has been announced that would allow commercial airline pilots to continue on the job until the year of their 96th birthday.
+MADRID, Spain -- As a result of talks here between the Federation of Commercial Aviation Pilots (FCAP) and the International Commercial Airline Association (ICAA), an agreement has been announced that would allow commercial airline pilots to continue on the job until the year of their 96th birthdays.
 In a joint news release, the FCAP (the largest collective bargaining organization in the world, representing airline pilots in over 140 countries) and the ICAA (a major airline trade coalition) stated that this new agreement will apply to all current and future pilots and will become effective immediately.

 According to Hans Theelmann, spokesperson for the ICAA, "the deal comes as a result of changing personnel factors within our industry.
 Our airline members have been adding additional aircraft to their fleets over the past few years as demand for air travel has been increasing.
 At the same time, however, the pool of personnel trained to pilot those aircraft has been shrinking due to age-triggered, mandatory retirements.
 Allowing current pilots to stay on the job longer will forestall any immediate personnel crunch and will offer pretty much life-time employment for pilots considering airline industry careers."